Admitted Transfer Students

 Your first step is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available beginning October 1 and we encourage you to complete it by November 15 for full consideration.
 However, for best consideration for all types of aid, we recommend filing as soon as possible after October 1.
 Financial aid award notices will be sent during the month of April if the FAFSA and all requested documents have been submitted.

-Attend the Transfer Day Program
+Attend Transfer Registration and Orientation Day

-The Transfer Day Program is the orientation program for transfer students.
 You’ll meet your advisor to review how your credits transfer, register for classes, and get your Redbird ID card during the semester before you attend.

 You will receive an invitation that explains how to schedule an appointment with your advisor.